mace12345/rdistort/README.md

-see Test_rdistort on how to use the code
+see tests/test_rdistort on how to use the code